neilspencer/University_Connecticut_Bayesians/suggested_papers.md

 - Porwal, A., & Raftery, A. E. (2022).
 Effect of Model Space Priors on Statistical Inference with Model Uncertainty.
 The New England Journal of Statistics in Data Science, 1-10.

+- Fong, E., Holmes, C., & Walker, S. G. (2021).
+Martingale posterior distributions. arXiv preprint arXiv:2103.15671.
+(To appear in the Journal of the Royal Statistical Society Series B)

 Also, here are some impactful older papers that may be worth discussing.